 6. Freely Written Responses Can Be Difficult to Quantify Through Analysis

-While it may be important for companies to obtain freely written or open-ended responses from their target audience through surveys, it can be difficult to quantify or analyze these responses.
-For example, one question may be an open-ended response option that asks the customer to state why they selected one product over another or to describe their experience.
+While it may be important for companies to obtain freely written or open-ended responses from their target audience through surveys, quantifying or analyzing these responses can be difficult.
+For example, one question may be an open-ended response scale option that asks the customer to state why they selected one product over another or to describe their experience.

-Software programs can be used to analyze the responses by picking up commonly used words in the answers, but when you have hundreds or thousands of unique responses, it can be difficult to fully quantify them in a manner that is beneficial to the company in any real way.
+Software programs can be used to analyze the responses by picking up commonly used words in the answers.
+Still, when you have hundreds or thousands of unique responses, it can be difficult to fully quantify them in a manner that is beneficial to the company in any real way.